Have you ever forgotten to turn your home lights off when you got outside?

 Internet of Things

-But Arduino alone can’t connect to the internet, so we will use 1Sheeld+ board that will be plugged into the Arduino and connect to the 1Sheeld App.
+But Arduino alone can’t do that, so I will use the IoT Shield from 1Sheeld+ board that will be plugged into the Arduino and connect it to the online MQTT broker.

-You will find all software and App required for this tutorial are linked in the software components section.
+You will find all the software and Apps required for this tutorial linked in the software components section.

 If this is your first time to deal with 1Sheeld or you want to learn more about it, then I recommend checking this quick and easy getting started tutorial.

-Now, after you’ve become a little bit familiar with 1Sheeld, let’s start!
+Now, after you’ve become a little bit familiar with 1Sheeld and MQTT broker, let’s start!

 Step 1: Hardware components: